 Compost toilet accelerator

 If you’re using the batch chamber system that involves leaving the waste to turn to compost over a very long time you may not need an accelerator.
 But it would certainly make a difference if you did because you would be sure of having a really mature compost by the time that you start to remove it.
 I would strongly advise the regular adding of white lime (hydrated lime) throughout the filling of the chamber as this will help with sanitizing as well as playing a part in accelerating decomposition.
-You can get at Amazon.

 If you’re using one of the modern composting toilet units it’s strongly advise that you do use an accelerator because you really do need the process to happen as quickly as possible.
-There are products available that will do this for you.
-If you look up for water less systems on Amazon you should find a product that will do what’s needed.

 Composting toilet and flies